ida-mdc/directionality-quantification/README.md

   - Uses the 90th percentile of `angle_std_deg` (`max_angle_std_deg`) to normalize; low std dev (cells pointing in similar directions) → more opaque.

 - **`alpha_from_count_and_angle_std`**
-  - Alpha encodes the combined **“push” strength** in the dominant direction.
+  - Alpha encodes the combined **pull strength** in the dominant direction.
   - High when **many cells** are present **and** their angles are coherent (low `angle_std_deg`);
     low when there are few cells or they point in very different directions.